 Shower after grooming

 We've already talked about Crop Cleanser and exfoliating, so we won't rehash those concepts.
 Instead, allow us a moment to explain why grooming in the shower is not ideal.
 Mostly, it boils down to two simple truths.
 The first is that body hair clogs drains.
 You can catch some of it with a mesh drain guard, but the little clippings will still get in the pipes.
 Eventually, you're going to have an expensive problem.

 If you're not worried about plumbing, worry about your skin.
 You're showering in tap water.
 It has hard sediment and chemicals that dry out the skin.
 Sure, you counter that with moisturizers and other products, but it seems counterproductive to pit your shower against your skincare.
 As long as you don't take brutally hot showers and keep your overall shower time to a reasonable number of minutes, getting clean won't be bad for your skin.
 That becomes impossible when you groom in the shower.
 It'll keep you in the water too long, and you're limiting the benefits of switching from a razor to a trimmer.

 Keep up Your Skin Care

-This concludes today's lesson.
-The extremely short summary is that you're going to stop shaving your balls and trim them with a Lawn Mower 2.0 instead.
-If you want all of the products we mentioned, check out The Perfect Package 2.0.
+We've concluded today's lesson.
+The concise summary is that you're going to stop shaving your balls and trim them with a Lawn Mower 3.0 trimmer instead.
+If you want all of the products we mentioned, check out The Perfect Package 3.0 and find out how you can get a big discount.
 We've consolidated the essentials and put them in a travel case for you to make things as easy as possible.
-Aside from that, you can find plenty of additional advice on manscaping, and life in general, at Manscaped.com.
+You can also find plenty of additional advice on male grooming, and life in general, at MANSCAPED.COM.
 Feel free to spend as much time there as you like.